croessner/install-cloud-server/README.md

 # install-cloud-server

-Script collection to setup a cloud server with Ubuntu 16.04, Debian 8 or Debian 9.
+Script collection to setup a cloud server with Ubuntu 16.04, Ubuntu 18.04, Debian 8 or Debian 9.
 Installs and sets up all required packages for nextcloud.
 Finally installs nextcloud.